This country-specific Q&A provides an overview to intellectual property law in Germany.

 German patents are protected as of the date of filing for a maximum period of 20 years, subject to payment of the annual renewal fees starting from the second year following the filing date, Section 16 Patent Act.

-Special provisions apply to inventions in the field of pharmaceuticals and plant protection products, in which case the protection of can, under certain circumstances, be extended by supplementary protection certificates for up to five years following expiry of the maximum period of protection and for a further period of up to six months in case of recognised studies on medicinal products for paediatric use, Section 16a German Patent Act, Art.
+Special provisions apply to inventions in the field of pharmaceuticals and plant protection products, in which case their protection period can, under certain circumstances, be extended by supplementary protection certificates for up to five years following expiry of the maximum period of protection and for a further period of up to six months in case of recognised studies on medicinal products for paediatric use, Section 16a German Patent Act, Art.
 13(2), (3) Regulation 1768/92/EC.

 b) Utility models